-I often wonder how some of the iconic movies we know today got their titles.
+I often wonder how movies get their titles.
 Was it the screen writer that chose the movie title, or the producer?
 Was it chosen with a commercial aim, was it random?

 I am not sure how much the movie titles matter.
 I, for one, forget them easily.
 But, when you get it right, you really get it right.
 And this is particularly true to movies with a city name in the title.
 There is the risk that it will sound generic and superficial, but you do it right and your movie will become an unforgettable multi-dimensional experience where the city is a character on its own.

 For this article, I have chosen my personal favorites – movies that I will not forget not only because of their titles, but because of their cinematic value.

 To make it easier on myself, I have only focused on movie titles with USA cities/states, but stay tuned for more…

 9. Dallas Buyers Club (2013)